-This episode has two quality metrics that are tied to gain sharing and eight informational (i.e., not tied to gain sharing) quality metrics.
+This episode has three quality metrics that are tied to gain sharing and five informational (i.e., not tied to gain sharing) quality metrics.
 An overview of how to determine quality metric performance is provided in section 4.8.
-Additionally, the output field Gain Sharing Quality Metric Pass is set based on the logic described in section 4.8.
+Additionally, the output field Gain Sharing Quality Metric Pass is set based on the logic described in section 4.8 with the following additional specification: